duplocloud/terraform-provider-duplocloud/docs/data-sources/k8s_job.md

 ### Required

 - `metadata` (Block List, Min: 1, Max: 1) Standard job's metadata.
 More info: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata (see [below for nested schema](#nestedblock--metadata))
-- `name` (String) The short name of the job.
-Duplo will add a prefix to the name.
 - `spec` (Block List, Min: 1, Max: 1) Spec of the job owned by the cluster (see [below for nested schema](#nestedblock--spec))
 - `tenant_id` (String) The GUID of the tenant that the job will be created in.